spaceship17/smart-api/README.md

 # smart-api

+Note: Ensure to use your own API key for all API requests.
+You can generate and obtain an API key from the respective API service provider's website.

 Welcome to the API Use Cases repository!
 This repository is dedicated to providing developers with practical examples and scripts for common API use cases that are frequently needed in everyday development work.
 The goal is to make it easier for developers to integrate various APIs into their projects by offering ready-to-use code snippets and examples.

 Table of Contents